rockbenben/ChatGPT-Shortcut/README-en.md

 ## Instructions

-The ChatGPT Shortcut page displays all the prompts by default, and is divided into label area, search area, and prompt display area.
+The AiShort page displays all the prompts by default, and is divided into label area, search area, and prompt display area.

 ![image](https://user-images.githubusercontent.com/28252913/228847638-3437d24d-72b0-4acc-a5ea-9dc3ac89c421.png)